Khajaguda Talab: Statue of emptyness

 A sculpture named as Statue of emptyness, inspired from Albert György's work and done by Kapil Kapoor was installed at the end of Khajaguda Talab.

 Tourism

 Khajaguda Talab falls in the IT corridor of Hyderabad.
 It is now brimming with species of birds, snakes, snails, and lizards.
-Khajaguda Talab has been beautified with shoreside sculptures and floaters in the lake.
+Khajaguda Talab has been beautified with shoreside sculptures and floaters in the lake.Some scenes of 2022 Indian Malayalam-language Bro Daddy was shot at Khajaguda Talab lakefront.
+In March 2023, K. T. Rama Rao launched ‘Lakes Development Programme’ at Pedda Cheruvu lake in Khajaguda, as part of Corporate Social Responsibility (CSR) activity.
+The programme is aimed at rejuvenating and developing 50 water bodies in and around Hyderabad.

 Sewage Treatment Plant

 A small sewage treatment plant is located in the easternmost corner of the lake(Khajaguda Talab).
 It treats 7 MLD (7 million liters per day = 7 000 m3/d).